Free-range meat & poultry

 At Trillium Wood Farm, we believe that allowing our animals full access to pasture fosters a healthy, symbiotic relationship between them and the land.
-Animals are meant to live outside, period.
-When they are given the right conditions and diet (i.e. grass, roots, bugs, and local grain for some) they rarely need intervention on our part.
-We emphasize preventative, natural care and only bring out the big guns of conventional veterinary medicine in a life-or-death situation.
-The end product is healthier and tastier meat for you.
-All of our local meat comes from pastured and grass-fed animals, including cattle, hogs, and sheep which are rotated through our scenic, grassy fields.
+Animals are meant to live outside, period (with access to shelter!).
+When they are given the right conditions and diet (grass, roots, bugs, and local grain for some) they rarely need intervention on our part.
+We emphasize preventative, natural care and only bring out the big guns of pharmaceuticals when necessary–as an obvious part of humane practices is not letting animals suffer unnecessarily.
+The end product is healthier meat for you, the way it was meant to taste.
+All of our local meat comes from pastured and grass-fed animals, including cattle, bison, sheep, hogs, and poultry which are rotated through scenic, grassy fields on Trillium Wood Farm or our partner farms.

-Like cattle, sheep are also ruminants and do best on a diet of greens and roughage.
-Feeding them grain will fatten them up quickly, but can also cause their digestive systems to acidify and make them sick.
+Like cattle, sheep are also ruminants and can meet their dietary requirements solely from fresh or stored (hay, haylage, baleage) pasture forage.
 We raise our sheep totally on pasture where they have access only to grass, leaves, and other plants to maintain optimal health.
 During the winter months we provide them with hay to replace the fresh greens.
 Not only does this lead to healthier animals and meat, but helps with pasture regeneration.

 Pigs are misunderstood animals.
 Contrary to the notion that they are filthy, dumb, or dangerous, they are highly intelligent and gentle to humans when raised outside as they were meant to.
 We bring you succulent forest pork from mixed heritage hogs raised outdoors with love.
 They spend the entirety of their lives in our woods or on pasture foraging foods such as apples, grass, insects, nuts, and roots.
-We also provide them with a local organic or non-GMO grain (we raise two lines) blend to supplement their foraged diet, along with vegetable scraps, and occasional spent grain from a local brewery.
-Our herd includes several different heritage breeds which we selected for temperament, meat quality, mothering instincts, and ability to thrive on pasture.
+We also provide them with a locally milled grain blend to supplement their foraged diet, along with vegetable scraps, and occasional spent grain from a local brewery.
+Our herd includes heritage breeds like Gloucestershire Old Spot, Berkshire, and Duroc which we selected for temperament, meat quality, mothering instincts, and ability to thrive on pasture.